Klipper3d/klipper/docs/Config_Reference.md

 #   hz_per_sec.
 Small values make the test slow, and the large values
 #   will decrease the precision of the test.
 The default value is 1.0
 #   (Hz/sec == sec^-2).
+#sweeping_accel: 400
+#   An acceleration of slow sweeping moves.
+The default is 400 mm/sec^2.
+#sweeping_period: 1.2
+#   A period of slow sweeping moves.
+Setting this parameter to 0
+#   disables slow sweeping moves.
+Avoid setting it to a too small
+#   non-zero value in order to not poison the measurements.
+#   The default is 1.2 sec which is a good all-round choice.
 ```

 ## Config file helpers